timdev/db-snap/README.md

 It's implemented as a PHP script, and might be useful for folks who work in PHP.
 Some day, I'll probably reimplement it in golang (or not).

+## Features

+* Store bzip2-compressed snapshots of databases in S3.
+* Take snapshots over SSH
+    * No need to open database ports to backup machine
+    * Connect to a bastion host and pull data from other hosts on private network.
+* Cron Friendly
+    * Regular output to STDOUT, errors/warnings to STDERR.
+        * Write cron jobs to direct STDOUT someplace like a log file (`... >> /var/log/db-snap.log`)
+        * Configure cron to mail job output to you (via MAILTO) -- you'll only get email when something goes wrong.
+    * CLI options are the entire interface

+## Warning/Disclaimer/Guarantee

+I wrote this to meet my own needs, and it hasn't been tested beyond making it work for me.
+Use it at your own risk.
+It might destroy your computer, network, or the known universe.
+It's guaranteed to have at least a few bugs.

+You've been warned.

+## Contributing

+If you find this useful, and want to contribute, feel free to open a pull request.

+If you want *me* to fix a bug, or implement some feature ... well, it can't hurt to ask.
+Feel free to open an issue, but don't be sad if I ignore it.

 ## Installation

 ```bash